 - 1 teaspoon Kala Namak (Indian Black Salt) , plus more to taste.
 Can be omitted but you won't have the eggy taste

-- ½ teaspoon fine salt , plus more to taste
+- ½ teaspoon fine sea salt , (adjust as necessary if using table salt)

 - ½ teaspoon onion powder